MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-11-30-moulettes.markdown

 ## Thank You

-Special thanks to Rod Knowlan, guitarist for the Vancouver, Canada-based indie rock band, [HEAD&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://headmusic.ca).
+Special thanks to Rod Knowlan, guitarist for the Vancouver, Canada-based indie rock band, [HEAD&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://headmusic.ca).
 Rod is also a fan of all manner of music, weird and otherwise.
 I met Rod at GORGG 2015 in Montreal, where I also met the Moulettes!
 What a day!

 ## Interview Transcript